 TasCOSS is seeking a Manager Advocacy & Communications to lead our communications and advocacy work to influence and impact positive change for Tasmanians experiencing disadvantage and social exclusion.

-This pay table, provided by Jobs Australia, sets out the rates of pay and allowances that will apply from the first full pay period commencing on or after 1 December 2020.
-These rates of pay have increased due to the final instalment of the Equal Remuneration Order (ERO).
+This pay table, provided by Jobs Australia, sets out the rates of pay and allowances that will apply from the first full pay period commencing on or after 1 July 2021.

 TasCOSS supports the need for national legislation with a long-term plan and long-term goals of net zero emissions reduction before 2050.
 This Bill is a positive, significant step forward.